Skip to content

 0.75 / 1

-The company reports that it identifies several high-risk suppliers and carry out assessment based on guidelines defined in its High Importance Mill Engagement Programme (HIMEP).
-However, data is not externally verified.
+The company reports that it identifies several high-risk suppliers and carries out assessments based on guidelines defined in the company's High Importance Mill Engagement Program (HIMEP).
+However, no further details are provided.

 • P